Osmerion/gradle-lwjgl3/README.md

 ### Modules

 LWJGL consists of many modules which contain bindings to different native libraries.
-Modules can be added to a target using the `useModule` and `useModules` functions as follows:
+Modules can be added to a target as follows:

 ```kotlin
 lwjgl3 {